If you’re a solicitor looking for a career change, within the legal sector or beyond the law, there are many options for you:

 There are several starting points:

 The selection process is competitive.
-If you’re submitting a judicial application, you should attend our event on judiciary interview training for solicitors.
+If you’re submitting a judicial application, you should check out our learning resources on judiciary interview training for solicitors.

 The Courts and Tribunals Judiciary gives examples from days in the life of judicial office holders.